-GOAL: "A coastal area that preserves the integrity of natural coastal features and resources, while providing for the general health and welfare of Juno Beach citizens and protection from storms and other natural disasters."
+GOAL: A coastal area that preserves the integrity of natural coastal features and resources, while providing for the general health and welfare of Juno Beach citizens and protection from natural threats (e.g., storms and other natural disasters, and/or peril of floods).

-- Objective 1: The Town shall provide for the conservation, enhancement and maintenance of existing coastal resources by incorporating restrictive measures into the land development review process. - Policy 1.1: Prohibit development and redevelopment in the coastal area that will adversely impact the beach and dune system, mangroves, the estuarine environment, Pelican Lake, and other natural resources such as marine and wildlife habitats. - Policy 1.2: Preserve unique, physical features in future development and redevelopment of the coastal area in Juno Beach. - Policy 1.3: The Town shall maintain an appropriate list of "invasive species" (e.g. exotic and /or other vegetative species that are detrimental to the coastal environment), and require that said species be removed in the coastal high hazard area at the cost of the property owner.
-Further, property owners shall be required to replace those species with appropriate native dune coastal vegetation, which is necessary to stabilize and preserve those areas. - Policy 1.4: The Town shall maintain specific provisions of its landscape regulations to require the restoration and enhancement of coastal resources, including but not limited to estuaries, wetlands, beaches and dunes.
-The regulations shall provide for the protection of coastal and adjacent upland areas with natural resource or habitat value and establish a program for mitigation. - Policy 1.5: The Town shall maintain land development regulations to provide for the coordination of estuarine protection with other appropriate local governments and agencies including review of marine siting, drainage plans, alteration of the shoreline, provisions for public access and concerns related to water quality and habitat protection. - Objective 2: To prioritize future development in Juno Beach with emphasis along the shorelines given to mixed use, residential, recreational, water dependent and public use purposes.- - Policy 2.1: Preserve, develop and improve, when necessary, existing recreational and water\dependent land uses in accordance with those identified in the RECREATION AND OPEN SPACE element.
+- Objective 1: The Town shall provide for the conservation, enhancement, and maintenance of existing coastal resources by incorporating restrictive measures into the land development review process. - Policy 1.1: Prohibit development and redevelopment in the coastal area that will adversely impact the beach and dune system, mangroves, the estuarine environment, surface water bodies under the Town's jurisdiction (e.g. Pelican Lake), and other natural resources such as marine and wildlife habitats. - Policy 1.2: Preserve unique, physical features in future development and redevelopment of the coastal area in Juno Beach. - Policy 1.3: The Town shall maintain a list of invasive plant species (e.g., exotic and/or other vegetative species that are detrimental to the coastal environment), and require that said species be removed from the Town's coastal area and coastal high hazard area at the cost of the property owner.
+Further, property owners shall be required to replace those species with appropriate native coastal dune vegetation, which is necessary to stabilize and preserve those areas. - Policy 1.4: The Town shall maintain specific provisions in its landscape regulations to require the restoration and enhancement of coastal resources, including but not limited to estuaries, wetlands, beaches and dunes.
+The regulations shall provide for the protection of coastal and adjacent upland areas with natural resource or habitat value and establish a program for mitigation. - Policy 1.5: The Town shall maintain land development regulations that provide for the coordination of estuarine protection with other applicable local governments and agencies including review of marina siting, drainage plans, alteration of the shoreline, provisions for public access and concerns related to water quality and habitat protection. - Objective 2: To prioritize future development in Juno Beach with emphasis along the shorelines given to mixed use, residential, recreational, water-dependent and public use purposes. - Policy 2.1: Preserve, develop and improve, when necessary, existing recreational and water-dependent uses in accordance with those identified in the RECREATION AND OPEN SPACE element.